rooch-network/rooch/docs/website/pages/blog/read-private-generics-in-one-article.zh-CN.md

     #[test_only]
     use rooch_examples::module2::{new_data, Data2};

-    struct Data has copy, drop {
+    struct Data has drop {
         v: u64
     }